State functions in thermodynamics and chemistry

 Relationships between state functions

-State functions are not independent of each other, and there are numerous relationships between them.
-For example, from the fundamental equations of thermodynamics, one can obtain auxiliary equations such as Maxwell's equations, which are a set of relationships that connect variables such as entropy, temperature, volume and pressure.
+State functions are not independent of one another, and there are numerous relationships between them.
+For example, from the fundamental equations of thermodynamics, one can obtain auxiliary equations such as Maxwell's equations, which are a set of relationships connecting variables such as entropy, temperature, volume, and pressure.

-Furthermore, knowledge of one state function can lead to information about others.
-For example, knowing the Gibbs free energy of a system, it is possible to deduce entropy, heat exchange, and other aspects related to the spontaneity of processes.
+Furthermore, knowledge of one state function can provide information about others.
+For example, knowing the Gibbs free energy of a system makes it possible to deduce entropy, heat exchange, and other aspects related to the spontaneity of processes.

 These interrelationships make state functions key tools for solving complex thermodynamic problems.